stanford-ppl/spatial-doc/docs/site/tutorial/controllers.rst

 Also occasionally referred to as "Block Reduce", *MemReduce* describes the reduction *across* multiple local memories.
 Like *Reduce*, *MemReduce* requires both a *map* and a *reduction* function.
-However, in *MemReduce*, the *map* describes the creation and population of a local memory (typically an :doc:`../api/hw/memories/sram`).
+However, in *MemReduce*, the *map* describes the creation and population of a local memory (typically an @SRAM).
 The *reduction* function still operates on scalars, and is used to combine local memories together element-wise.
 Unlike *Reduce*, *MemReduce* always requires an explicit accumulator.
 Unless otherwise disabled, the compiler will then try to parallelize both the creation of this memory and the reduction